WhosNickDoglio/EulerityHackathon/README.md

 My entry in the [Eulerity Android Hackathon](https://eulerity-hackathon.appspot.com/).

-Master branch will contain the initial submission and the [kotlin branch](https://github.com/WhosNickDoglio/EulerityHackathon/tree/kotlin) will contain a kotlin rewrite with improvements made that were not achievable in the time frame.
+Master branch will contain the initial submission and the [kotlin branch](https://github.com/WhosNickDoglio/EulerityHackathon/tree/kotlin) will contain a kotlin rewrite with improvements made that were not achievable in the time frame given (48 hours).

 <img src="https://i.imgur.com/wjX362X.png" width="250" height="450"> <img src="https://i.imgur.com/JNKADgO.png" width="250" height="450">